cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 * Run 'cfy events list 57ad1536-8904-48cf-8521-70abeefa0c60' to retrieve the execution's events/logs
 {{< /highlight >}}

-On the first invoke the blueprint uploaded and `resources` deployment created and installed.
+In the first invocation, the blueprint was uploaded and `resources` deployment was created and installed.

 Before the second invocation, `node_c` was added to the blueprint.